lisawilliams/doreadthecomments/readme.md

 *...comment sections shouldn’t be the rule, but they should be a carefully managed gift to readers on an article-by-article basis.
 That means readers should be thankful they’re allowed to comment directly on the site – not feel infringed when it’s not there.*

 -- "[Comment sections are poison: handle with care or remove them](http://www.theguardian.com/science/brain-flapping/2014/sep/12/comment-sections-toxic-moderation)," Tauriq Moosa, The Guardian

-*Tung said there are a couple of specific challenges when it comes to analyzing these kinds of discussions.
-For one thing, comments are often presented in a JavaScript widget, so it’s not as straightforward as pulling the text — it requires “a bunch of visual analysis,” he said.
-For another, discussions often use more casual, colloquial, and emoji-heavy English, so Diffbot needed to develop “a more specialized language model.”*

---"[Don't Read The Comments: Let Diffbot Analyze Them](http://techcrunch.com/2015/03/31/diffbot-discussions-api/)," Anthony Ha quoting Diffbot founder Mike Tung in TechCrunch

-*One of the reasons I launched the Discourse project was due to the utter lack of understanding of how you build software to help online discussion communities moderate themselves.
-Their survival depends on it.*

---"[Do Read The Comments](http://blog.codinghorror.com/please-read-the-comments/)," Jeff Atwood, on his blog Coding Horror

-* Jeff has VC funding to create what he hopes will be "the Wordpress of forums," a project called [Discourse/Civilized Discourse Kit](http://blog.codinghorror.com/civilized-discourse-construction-kit/)  The source code is [here on Github](https://github.com/discourse/discourse).
-You can see Discourse forums at BoingBoing.
-Here's a [Discourse forum for Discourse users on Discourse](https://meta.discourse.org/).

 *Respondents who saw comments evaluated the article as being of lower quality—an 8 percent difference.
 In other words, authors are judged not just by what they write, but by how people respond.*